scenthr/machine-learning/projects/capstone/capstone_report_Sasa_Pavkovic.md

 ## I. Definition

 Having an ability to know what to expect from the future sales is power full for any company.
 Usual approach is to take a look at historical data and use those in order to have an opinion about the sales in the future.

 The need in business for solving this type of problem is very high as it can be generalized relatively easily.
 Some similar, but different questions can then be answered:
-* How much revenue can we expect from diffferent segments?,
+* How much revenue can we expect from different segments?,
-* In which product segments to invest most of marketing budget? or how to balance the marketing budget to maxmize CLV.
+* In which product segments to invest most of marketing budget? or how to balance the marketing budget to maximize CLV.
 Trying out a one of the approaches with neural networks might be a challenge but also very interesting.

 In this project we are going to take a look at the sales made by by one of the largest Russian software firms - 1C Company in the period from Jan 2013 to October 2015.
 The data is provided through the Kaggle competition 'Predict Future Sales'.

 Link: https://www.kaggle.com/c/competitive-data-science-predict-future-sales

 ### Problem Statement
 Using the historical data, provided by the 1C Company, we will make predict the total items sold for every product in every store for the month of November 2015.

 As we are making predictions about a continuous variable we are going to use a couple of approaches that are based on regression.
 We will start with a Linear Regression model as a baseline model and then continue on with some more complex models and compare the results from each of them.
 This will enable us to find the best model for the data that we have.